[email protected]

 In 2018, Hillary completed her Master of Arts in Jewish Professional Studies at Spertus Institute.

-Hillary is married to her husband, Brian, of almost 30 years.
-They have 2 daughters, Brooke, a Physician Assistant at NY Health & Hospitals Bellevue Hospital Emergency Department and Shaina, a Registered Nurse at Ascension St. Frances in Evanston.
+Hillary is married to her husband, Brian, of over 30 years.
+They have 2 daughters, Brooke, a Physician Assistant at NY Health & Hospitals Bellevue Hospital Emergency Department and Shaina, a Registered Nurse at Ascension St. Francis in Evanston.
 She enjoys reading, crocheting, cooking, and spending time with her family and dogs, a yellow lab, great pyrenees mix and a cockapoo.

 [email protected]